 “Let similar things take care of similar things”

 Angela’s mother died from cancer allegedly caused by chemical exposure due to E Corp’s negligence.
-Her boyfriend cheated on her then downloaded malware on his computer which, exposed them both to blackmail.
+Her boyfriend cheated on her and then downloaded malware on his computer, exposing them to blackmail.
 Angela suffered a devastating blow to her professional credibility at her former workplace.
-What’s left of her family, her father is drowning in debt.
-Angela now works as a “mouthpiece” (PR Manager) for the company.
+What’s left of her family, her father, is drowning in debt.
+Angela now works as the company’s “mouthpiece” (PR Manager).
 The same business that may be responsible for her mother’s death.
-All of this put her on the path of “If you can’t beat ‘em, join ‘em; then when you’re strong enough, destroy ‘em.
+All of this put her on the path of “If you can’t beat ’em, join ’em; then when you’re strong enough, destroy ’em.

 The latter remains to be seen.

-The only way Angela can function at her optimum level is by reprogramming herself to take her power back and control of herself.
+The only way Angela can function at her optimum level is by reprogramming herself to regain her power and control of herself.

 Whether it will work in the long term is anyone’s guess.
 Still, this “malware’ removal doesn’t rely on hope, supernatural deliverance, positive thinking, or any type of opiate.
 Angela’s undertaking is simply Angela remembering who she is at her core and